ywxyyds168/dotfiles-s1b/README.md

 - **Plugin management** for Fish (Fisher), Zsh (Zinit), and Tmux (TPM)
 - **Modern tooling** with fast, rust-based utilities
 - **Version controlled** for easy deployment across machines
+- **Clean repository** - plugins managed by package managers, not committed to git

 ## Customization